tystar86/python_exercises/Tasks/math.md

 ```

 #16.
->Write a Python program to print all permutations of a given string (including duplicates).
+>Write a function to print all permutations of a given string (including duplicates).

 #17.
->Write a Python program to print the first n Lucky Numbers.
+>Write a function to print the first n Lucky Numbers.

 Lucky numbers are defined via a sieve as follows.